-New Bermuda funds legislation: creation of 'registration only' class of investment funds
+New Bermuda funds legislation: creation of ‘registration only’ class of investment funds - .PDF file.

 Bermuda’s Investment Funds Act 2006, the legislation that provides the regulatory framework for the creation and operation of investment funds in Bermuda, has been amended pursuant to the provisions of the Investment Funds Amendment Act 2013.
 The amendment is designed to enhance Bermuda’s offering of investment fund products and is aimed at further attracting Bermuda’s core fund constituents: sophisticated investors and their advisers.
 The amendment is further evidence of the strong collaborative process that exists between the government of Bermuda, the Bermuda Monetary Authority or BMA (the independent regulator of the investment industry in Bermuda) and the funds industry, both in Bermuda and internationally.